 All substance abuse rehab programs should start with a physical exam during the intake process because many addictions require a medically monitored detox.
 The withdrawal symptoms of alcohol and drugs can be painful, uncomfortable or, in rare cases, deadly if not treated properly.

 Rehab also should include cognitive behavioral therapy to teach healthy coping skills and more personal therapy to address past traumas that could have led to drug or alcohol abuse.
-At the end of treatment, we refer you to an intensive outpatient program (IOP) for aftercare to help you remain sober away for the rehab center.
+At the end of treatment, we refer you to an intensive outpatient program (IOP) for aftercare to help you remain sober away from the rehab center.

 Finding the Right Rehab